 Institutional accreditation typically comes in two forms: regional and national.
 Regional accreditation is a far more rigorous process, and students who have aspirations to eventually attend graduate school or receive licensure or certification should only consider attending an institution that holds regional accreditation.

 Programmatic accreditation looks at specific degrees to ensure that the curriculum adequately prepares graduates for practical employment after college.
 The Association to Advance Collegiate Schools of Business is one such organization: it currently accredits 799 business schools in 53 countries.
 Employers and recruiters know which schools hold AACSB accreditation.
-To learn more about the ins and outs of accreditation and why it is so important, please refer to this guide, provided by OnlineMBA.com.
+To learn more about the ins and outs of accreditation and why it is so important, please refer to our MBA accreditation guide.

 If you’ve begun researching the MBA admissions process, you already know how competitive schools can be.
 Acceptance rates vary widely between programs, however.
 While schools like Stanford and Harvard accept less than 10% of all applicants, many schools accept 35-50% of students who apply.